prashantkumarll/dotnetcore-kafka-integration/EXAMPLE.md

 ## Troubleshooting

 **Connection refused:**
-- Ensure Kafka is running: `docker ps`
+- Ensure Service Bus is running: `docker ps`
-- Check Kafka is on port 9092: `lsof -i :9092`
+- Check Service Bus is on port 9092: `lsof -i :9092`

 **Port 5000 already in use:**
 ```bash